When? October - April

 Unique in being located alongside a major city, the 120-km² Nairobi National Park encompasses a wealth of contrasting habitats, ranging from open grassland and lightly wooded plains with rocky valleys to seasonal swamps, dams, forest-lined rivers and streams, and – along its western boundary – a thin strip of upland forest.

 Gazetted in 1946, the Park is Kenya’s oldest conservation area, with a bird list running to 520 species, of which 200 can often be seen in a single day.

-White-backed Night-Heron, Hartlaub’s Bustard, Shelley’s Francolin, Brown-backed Woodpecker, White-tailed Lark, Nairobi Pipit, Siffling Cisticola
+Serious birders should look out for White-backed Night-Heron, Hartlaub’s Bustard, Shelley’s Francolin, Brown-backed Woodpecker, White-tailed Lark, Nairobi Pipit, Siffling Cisticola.

 Ivory Burn Site – a good early morning stop in October–April for uncommon migrant species, including Irania and Upcher’s Warbler.